Ava Stewart

-Ava Elizabeth Stewart (born September 30, 2005) is an American-born Canadian artistic gymnast.
-She represented Canada at the 2020 Summer Olympics and is the 2021 Canadian National Champion on the uneven bars and the all-around silver medalist.
+Ava Elizabeth Stewart (born September 30, 2005) is a Canadian artistic gymnast.
+She represented Canada at the 2020 and 2024 Olympic Games.
+Additionally she was a member of the bronze medal winning teams at the 2022 Pan American Championships and 2023 Pan American Games.

 Early life

 Stewart was born in Lebanon, Tennessee in 2005 to an American mother and a Canadian father.
 Her family moved to Bowmanville, Ontario in 2010.
 She began gymnastics when she was eighteen months old.

 Gymnastics career

-Stewart trains at Gemini Gymnastics alongside Ana Padurariu and Bailey Inglis.
-She is coached by 1980 Olympic Champion Elena Davydova.

-Junior

 2020

 Stewart made her elite debut at Elite Canada where she finished third in the junior all-around behind Maya Zonneveld and Cassie Lee.
-As a result, she was selected to make her international debut at L'International Gymnix.
+As a result, she was selected to make her international debut at 2020 L'International Gymnix.
 While there, she was part of the Canadian team that finished fourth.
 Individually, she finished seventh in the all-around and won the bronze medal on the balance beam behind Americans Konnor McClain and Skye Blakely.